 Financial Implications

-Talking about the money side of a separation can get pretty tough.
-Sorting out who gets what, and who pays for what needs a ton of planning and ideally, some friendly agreement between common law partners.
+Talking about the money side of a separation can be especially tough.
+Sorting out who gets what, and who pays for what needs a lot of planning and, in the best-case scenario, a friendly agreement between both common law partners.
+The financial side of common law separation consists of:

-• Asset division — figuring out a fair split of what you own;
+- Asset division — figuring out a fair split of everything that you own

 Alimony and Child Support

-The calculation involves inspecting a variety of factors, such as the length of the relationship, financial status, and the child’s needs.
+You will need to account for many factors, such as the length of the relationship, financial status, and the child’s needs:

-• Considering income — assessing each common law partner’s income and financial standing is pivotal;
+- Considering income — assessing each common law partner’s income and financial standing

-• Child’s needs ensuring the child’s necessities like education and healthcare are met is paramount.
+- Child’s needs — ensuring the child’s necessities like education and healthcare are met

 Each of these factors needs to be weighed with prudence, ensuring that the outcome is equitable and considers the future welfare of the child and the financial stability of the receiving partner.